garciart/network-automation/scripts/ansible_notes.md

 Your inventory contains passwords in plain text, which is not good.
 Ansible prefers that you use SSH keys as authentication credentials when accessing remote nodes, and you can use Ansible to set up SSH key-based authentication on both the control node and remote node.

-The `enable_ssh_key_auth` playbook performs the following tasks:
+Your `enable_ssh_key_auth` playbook will perform the following tasks:

-- It checks if a public key file already exists.
+- It will check if a public key file already exists in the control node, using the [ansible.builtin.stat](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/stat_module.html) module.
-- If the public key file does not exist, it generates both a private key file (id_rsa) and a public key file (id_rsa.pub).
+- If the public key file does not exist, it will generate both a private key file (*id_rsa*) and a public key file (*id_rsa.pub*) for the control node, using the [ansible.builtin.command](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/command_module.html) module.
+- It will get and display the fingerprint and the ASCII art representation of the key, using the [ansible.builtin.command](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/command_module.html) and [ansible.builtin.debug](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/debug_module.html) modules.
+- It will save the fingerprint and the ASCII art representation of the key in `~/.ssh/randomart`, using the [ansible.builtin.copy](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html) module.
-- It reads the RSA public key from the public key file and places the key in a **fact** that is accessible to all *tasks* within the playbook (similar to a global variable).
+- It will *lookup* the RSA public key in the control node's public key file, and it will place the key in a **fact** that is accessible to all the remaining tasks in the playbook (similar to a global variable), using the [ansible.builtin.set_fact](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/set_fact_module.html) module.
-- It connects to each node listed in *hosts* and creates an `authorized_keys` file within the `.ssh` directory of the SSH user.
+- It will connect to each node listed in `hosts:` and create an `.ssh` directory of each SSH user, if the directory does not exist, using the [ansible.builtin.file](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html) module.
-- To prevent other users from accessing the file, it sets the `authorized_keys` file's permissions to read-write by the owner only.
-This action also prevents SSH password prompts when using SSH keys.
+- It will connect to each node listed in `hosts:` and create an `authorized_keys` file within the `.ssh` directory of each SSH user, if the file does not exist, using the [ansible.builtin.file](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html) module.
+In addition, to prevent other users from accessing the file, it will set the `authorized_keys` file's permissions to read-write by the owner only (i.e., `rw-------` or `0600`).
+This action will also prevent SSH password prompts when using SSH keys.
-- It adds the RSA public key to the `authorized_keys` file.
+- It will add the RSA public key to the `authorized_keys` file, if the key is not already there, using the [ansible.builtin.lineinfile](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/lineinfile_module.html) module.
+- It will get the contents of each `authorized_keys` file, using the [ansible.builtin.command](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/command_module.html) module.
-- It displays the contents of the `authorized_keys` file.
+- It will display the contents of each `authorized_keys` file, using the [ansible.builtin.debug](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/debug_module.html) module.

+Let's get started!

 1. Create the playbook: